 The Bank Group Annual Report 2018 is the annual report submitted by the Boards of Directors of the African Development Bank (Bank) and the African Development Fund (Fund) to the Boards of Governors of the Bank and the Fund.

 The African Economic Outlook (AEO) Report is an annual publication prepared and published by the African Development Bank

 The African Statistical Yearbook 2019 is a result of these concerted and coordinated efforts among the three main continental institutions (AfDB, AUC, and UNECA) in their quest to provide users with quality statistical information to inform Africa's development initiatives.

-The AfDB Statistics Pocketbook 2012, presents summary economic and social data on regional member countries and on the operational activities of the African Development Bank Group.
-Most of the indicators shown are selected from an other Bank publication: Compendium of Statistics on Bank Group Operations, Gender, Poverty and Environmental Indicators on African Countries.
+The AfDB Statistics Pocketbook 2019, presents summary economic and social data on regional member countries and on the operational activities of the African Development Bank Group.
+Most of the indicators shown are selected from another Bank publication: Compendium of Statistics on Bank Group Operations, Gender, Poverty and Environmental Indicators on African Countries.